-As a Microsoft School with a 1-to-1 laptop program, we are fortunate to have a robust infrastructure in place that made our transition from traditional to online learning a smooth one and that allows us to continue to pursue our mission of graduating compassionate, well-educated individuals.
+The Altamont School is committed to providing a safe and healthy environment for all of our faculty, staff, students and parents.
+As a Microsoft School with a 1-to-1 laptop program, we are fortunate to have a robust infrastructure in place for both in-person learning and distance learning.
+We continue to pursue our mission of graduating compassionate, well-educated individuals.

 - Internet Access